 Skip to main content

-Before going into the actual steps let's start by imagining a real life example that we can reference along the way.
-This will make it easier to understand what we are doing.
+Before going into the actual instructions, start by imagining a real life example that you can reference along the way.
+This makes it easier to understand what is happening.

 We are going to configure authentication for the following setup: